 If a ladybug sits on you, it can be considered as an incredible moment, as in many cultures, these beautiful, tiny creatures are considered very lucky.
-Unlike other insects that can be harmful, dangerous and may even pose threat to the life of humans, crops and animals, this creature is so harmless and beneficial for ecological reasons.
-These may be the reasons, why many cultures have considered this insect as a good and quite a lucky creature for over a few centuries.
+Unlike other insects that can be harmful, and dangerous, and may even pose threat to the life of humans, crops, and animals, this creature is so harmless and beneficial for ecological reasons.
+These may be the reasons, why many cultures have considered this insect as a good and quite lucky creature for over a few centuries.

 A Good Insect

 The ladybug is a small beetle that belongs to the Coccinellidae family, and can be seen in notable colors like red, orange, black along with unique black spots on their elytra.
 It is considered a good insect by the farmers and the gardeners, as it is of a great help in consuming the pest insects that affect and damage the crops or plants.
 This ladybug eats around 5,000 aphids in a lifetime, and also consumes other sap feeders.

 Though, a ladybug is a native of North America, its artistic and delicate appearance has gained it a lot of importance in many cultures across the world.
 Thus, many superstitions were linked with this insect, due to its popularity.
 The most commonly heard superstition among the children, almost in all the cultures is-never kill or harm a ladybug, or it may cause a bad luck to the person doing so.
 The origin of this superstition is believed to be from the farmers, as they are very fond of this insect and always wished to protect these crop defenders.

 In North Germany, folks considered the presence of ladybugs as a sign of both good as well as bad.
 It mainly depends on the black spot appearing on them.
 If the black spot numbers are less than 7, then it is a sign of a large harvest, whereas, if the dots are more than seven, then there will be a famine in the future.